1xyz/yabean/README.md

 The CLI attempts to exercise most of the functionality.

-Pre-built binaries can be obtained from the [releases page](https://github.com/1xyz/beanstalk-cli/releases)
+Pre-built static binaries can be obtained from the [releases page](https://github.com/1xyz/beanstalk-cli/releases)

 # Example Usage